 11. Running the Application on Our Android Device

-Now you need to run the project on your Android phone(It is recommended you to use Android 6.0 and devices, but lower versions are also compatible).
+Now we need to run the project on our Android phone(It is recommended to use Android 11.0 and higher devices, but lower versions are also compatible).

 On our mobile device,